larymao/CleanApi/.github/instructions/cleanapi.instructions.md

 ## Testing
 - Write unit tests using NUnit.
 - Use Moq for mocking dependencies.
-- Use Fluent Assertions to specify the expected outcome of tests.
+- Use Shouldly to specify the expected outcome of tests.
 - Implement integration tests for API endpoints.

 ## Security